vestalux/sljekyll/new-suggestions/non-fiction/_posts/2015-08-05-non-fiction-at-edinburgh-international-book-festival-2015.md

 date: 2015-08-05 08:17:38+00:00
 author: emma-raindle
 category: non-fiction
-excerpt: <a href="https://www.edbookfest.co.uk/">Edinburgh International Book Festival</a> is the largest bookfest in the world, running 15-31 August 2015.
+excerpt: Edinburgh International Book Festival is the largest bookfest in the world, running 15-31 August 2015.
 Here are a selection of non-fiction authors appearing at the festival.
 breadcrumb: non-fiction
 ---
 ![The story of Alice: Lewis Carroll and the secret history of Wonderland by Robert Douglas-Fairhurst](/images/featured/featured-the-story-of-alice.jpg)